Deepacks/GoBus/README.md

 1. **Modbus Client**: A Modbus client implementation that demonstrates sending read and write requests to a Modbus server, specifically for interacting with holding registers.

 2. **Modbus Server**: A Modbus server that handles read and write requests for holding registers.

+3. **UDS IPC Client**: A UNIX Domain Socket client that reads requests and sends an ACK response.